How the Invisalign® system works - Aligners, attachments, buttons and elastics.

 Your dentist will be able to tell you, before your treatment is begun, if buttons and elastics will be required.

-How are buttons placed?
+b) How are buttons placed?

-Buttons come pre-made, from Invisalign®.
+Buttons come pre-made from Invisalign®.
 They are bonded onto your teeth using a simple process that requires no anesthetic.

-How much do buttons show?
+c) How much do buttons show?

 - Of course, no matter where your buttons are placed, the elastic running to them will be obvious.
-Choosing clear or ivory colored bands can help them to blend in.
+Choosing clear or ivory colored rubber bands helps to blend them in.